ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 #### Step 5: Change HTML to PHP

-To demonstrate seamlessly PHP and HTML work together within the apache server, let’s change the extension of the .html file to .php.
+To demonstrate seamlessly PHP and HTML work together within the apache server, let's change the extension of the .html file to .php.
 We can also make some changes to the content of our newly found php file so that it makes more sense.

 What you should be learning now and will be reminded of repeatedly is that PHP and HTML work together without any problems.
 As long as the parser (in this case the Apache server) knows what is PHP and what is HTML, it will be able to send the correct code over the HTTP request.
 In this case, everything is HTML, so the server knows what to do with the file, even if the extension is .php.

 #### Step 6: Copy the File as Lesson2.php

-Let’s first copy this file as "lesson2.php" so that we retain our blank file for future lessons.
+Let's first copy this file as "lesson2.php" so that we retain our blank file for future lessons.

 #### Step 7: FINALLY Start Writing PHP